Six reasons to start networking right now - Networking Hacks Part 1

 "Creating a group of acquaintances and associates and keeping it active through regular communication for mutual benefit.
 Networking is based on the question 'How can I help?' and not with 'What can I get?' ”

-If we think of networking as building relationships we come to it with a completely different mindset.
-And in this time of lockdown and working from home it is a great time to stay connected to each other.
+If we think of networking as building relationships, we come to it with a completely different mindset.
+And in this time of lockdowns and working from home it is a great time to stay connected to each other.

 The benefits of networking go far beyond getting that next job and the activity is equally important even if you’re not in the market for a career change.
 Here are six reasons why you should get moving on it now.